aquaxyz/games-identity-sdk/README.md

 #### Development

-For the `DEVELOPMENT` environment, the default URL is `http://localhost:3000`, but you can add the `DEVELOPMENT_URL` variable to your .env file and the default value will be overwritten.
+For the `DEVELOPMENT` environment, the URL is `http://localhost:3000`, but you can change it by sending `defaultUrl` property as a parameter.
+(It applies only for development mode.)

 #### Production